Saltkatt/ProjectPhoneBook/README.md

 # Phone book

 Small program that will let you add, edit, update, remove and view contacts by name and phone number and saves them in a database.
+It can be run as a console-app or a graphical interface.

 ## Requirements